 Hydraulics - FFO0280

 This course will teach the student the applicable theoretical and practical hydraulic calculations that will enable them to provide the appropriate fire stream when and where it is needed.
 The velocity and discharge of water as limited or assisted by friction loss, static water sources, fixed fire protection systems and municipal water systems will be a significant portion of the course.
-Hydraulics is a 40-hour course.
+Contact hours: 40

 Fire Hydraulics - FFO0290